 3 Major Benefits of Vitamin K2

-Vitamin K has been studied for the last 80+ years and known to be a critical nutrient.
-Most research has focused on its effects associated with blood coagulation.
-New studies are looking at its effect in synergy with Vitamin D3 on various health factors.
+Vitamin K2 has been studied for the last 80+ years and known to be a critical nutrient.
+Most of the research has focused on vitamin K1 and its effects associated with blood coagulation.
+New studies are looking at another subtype called vitamin K2 and its effect in synergy with Vitamin D3 on various health factors.
 Vitamin K2 appears to be a very important nutrient for healthy bones, joints and cardiovascular function.

 Vitamin K was originally discovered in 1929 by the Danish scientist Henrik Dam.
 Dam investigated the role of cholesterol as an essential nutrient by feeding chickens a cholesterol-deficient diet.